syvwlch/Metroscope/README.md

 This started out as a rough little script, but it shows enough promise that I decided to make a repository and apply some discipline.

-Metroscope.py is the module, which is imported into the actual analysis scripts.
+This started out at the command line but since a big part of this is showing patterns in the text, I switched to HTML output and made this into a little website.

-Currently the only dependencies are:
+Currently the main dependencies are on Flask and Bootstrap, plus:

-Allison Parrish's excellent interface to CMU's dictionary of pronunciations
+1. Allison Parrish's excellent interface to CMU's dictionary of pronunciations:

 https://github.com/aparrish/pronouncingpy

-and Christopher Henc's handy syllabification algorithm.
+2. and Christopher Henc's handy syllabification algorithm:

 https://github.com/henchc/syllabipy